 In the first method, you should place your uncovered ribs on the smoker rack and leave them for 3 hours.
 Remove the ribs from the smoker and wrap them up in foil.
 Put them back in the smoker for 2 hours.
 Take them out and unwrap them.
-Put them back in the smoker and smoke them for one hour.
+Put them back in the smoker and smoke them for one hour with the BBQ sauce of your preference.
 The second method recommends 2 hours unwrapped, 2 wrapped, and 1 unwrapped.

 You can use either of these methods, and your ribs will turn out fine.
 However, it is important to note that these methods will still not give you tender ribs if the temperature is wrong.
 If you are using frozen ribs, allow them to defrost before beginning your smoking process.
 Make sure the ribs rest at room temperature for 30 minutes before smoking.

 Maintain the smoker’s temperature at 225–240 °F (107–115 °C) throughout the smoking process.
 This shouldn’t be a problem with a pro-food electric smoker.